Gyoza-Finance/docs/docs/user-docs/borrowing-and-liquidations.md

 ### What makes borrowing on Gyoza so unique?

-Gyoza allows users to borrow the stablecoin USND on their own terms.
+Gyoza allows users to borrow the stablecoin GYUSD on their own terms.
 Borrowers can choose and adjust the rate they are willing to pay for their loans.
 Borrowers can choose to pay 0%, 5%, 20%, etc..
 Borrowers will establish market rates in accordance with their individual risk tolerance without relying on governance or algorithm rate management.
 Each collateral also has its own respective borrow market which allows room for a market of rates to develop.

 All of this makes for a highly capital efficient, secure and decentralized borrowing experience.